MarwanAhmed20/RAG_system/README.md

 # RAG Q&A API

-A production-ready Retrieval-Augmented Generation system built on FAISS, sentence-transformers, BM25, a cross-encoder re-ranker, and Groq LLM — served via FastAPI with SQLite persistence.
+A Retrieval-Augmented Generation system built on FAISS, sentence-transformers, BM25, a cross-encoder re-ranker, and Groq LLM — served via FastAPI with SQLite persistence.

 ---